lamai6/random-quote-machine/README.md

 ## Explanation

 I have to create 5 projects in order to earn the Front End Development certification delivered by FreeCodeCamp.
 This repository is the first one : Random Quote Machine.
 I used [my own React boilerplate](https://github.com/lamai6/react-app-starter) to start creating this application.
-You can [read the specifications](https://github.com/lamai6/random-quote-machine#specifications) the app must meet or [run it](https://github.com/lamai6/random-quote-machine#quick-start).
+You can [run it](https://github.com/lamai6/random-quote-machine#quick-start), [view the demo](https://lamai6.github.io/random-quote-machine) or [read the specifications](https://github.com/lamai6/random-quote-machine#specifications) the app must meet.

 ## Quick start